-Non-IFRS Measures and Non-IFRS Ratios
+Non-IFRS Measures1 and Non-IFRS Ratios

-- "Adjusted loss per share basic" is defined as Adjusted Net Income (Loss) divided by the weighted average number of shares outstanding basic for the relevant period. - "Adjusted loss per share diluted" is defined as Adjusted Net Income (Loss) divided by the weighted average number of shares outstanding diluted for the relevant period. - "Adjusted EBITDA" is defined as EBITDA before acquisition and other costs, share based compensation, foreign exchange loss (gain), impairment, changes in fair value of contingent consideration, synergies realized and additional one time items.
-These non-cash and/or non-recurring costs are independent events and incurred over several financial periods. - "Adjusted EBITDA Margin" is calculated as Adjusted EBITDA divided by revenue for the relevant period. - "Adjusted Net Income (Loss)" is defined as net income (loss) before acquisition and other costs, share based compensation, foreign exchange loss (gain), impairment, changes in fair value of contingent consideration, synergies realized and additional one time items.
+"Adjusted loss per share - basic" is defined as Adjusted Net Income (Loss) divided by the weighted average number of shares outstanding - basic for the relevant period.

+"Adjusted loss per share - diluted" is defined as Adjusted Net Income (Loss) divided by the weighted average number of shares outstanding - diluted for the relevant period.

+"Adjusted EBITDA" is defined as EBITDA before acquisition and other costs, share based compensation, foreign exchange loss (gain), impairment, changes in fair value of contingent consideration, synergies realized and additional one time items.
+These non-cash and/or non-recurring costs are independent events and incurred over several financial periods.

+"Adjusted EBITDA Margin" is calculated as Adjusted EBITDA divided by revenue for the relevant period.

+"Adjusted Net Loss" is defined as net loss before other costs, share based compensation, foreign exchange loss (gain), impairment, changes in fair value of contingent consideration, synergies realized and additional one time items.
 These non-cash and/or and non-recurring costs are independent events and incurred over several financial periods.

-&lt;sup>1 For a reconciliation of the non-IFRS financial measures see "Non-IFRS Measures and Reconciliation of Non-IFRS Measures".
+1 For a reconciliation of the non-IFRS financial measures see "Non-IFRS Measures and Reconciliation of Non-IFRS Measures".